-Texas-led election lawsuit becomes conservative litmus test
+Hundreds of GOP members sign onto Texas-led election lawsuit

 “The Attorney General did not consult us before signing on to this brief, so we don’t know what his motivation is,” they said in a joint statement.
 “Just as we would not want other states challenging Utah’s election results, we do not think we should intervene in other states’ elections.”

-Cox told reporters Thursday that there has been no evidence of widespread voter fraud that could change the outcome of the presidential election and “sometimes we just lose.”

-“There is the possibility that voter fraud has happened, but you actually have to have evidence,” Cox said.
-“I keep waiting for the smoking gun that has been promised.
-I’ve yet to see it.”

 Officials in Michigan, Pennsylvania, Georgia and Wisconsin say the suit is a publicity stunt.
+More than 20 other attorneys general from states including California and Virginia also filed a brief Thursday urging the court to reject the case.

 “Since Election Day, State and Federal courts throughout the country have been flooded with frivolous lawsuits aimed at disenfranchising large swaths of voters and undermining the legitimacy of the election.
-The State of Texas has now added its voice to the cacophony of bogus claims,” Pennsylvania Attorney General Josh Shapiro, a Democrat, wrote in the state’s response filed with the court Thursday.
+The State of Texas has now added its voice to the cacophony of bogus claims,” Pennsylvania Attorney General Josh Shapiro, a Democrat, wrote in the state’s brief.

+Despite the political pressure, Idaho’s Republican attorney general chose not to join the Texas suit.
+Lawrence Wasden said he has concerns about “supporting a legal argument that could result in other states litigating against legal decisions made by Idaho’s legislature and governor.”
+Idaho’s two congressmen, Republicans Mike Simpson and Russ Fulcher, joined the legal brief from GOP House members supporting Paxton’s effort.

+“As is sometimes the case, the legally correct decision may not be the politically convenient decision,” Wasden said in a statement.
+“But my responsibility is to the state of Idaho and the rule of law.”

 Richer reported from Boston.
-Contributing to this report were Associated Press writers David Pitt in Des Moines, Iowa; John Hanna in Topeka, Kansas; Amy Beth Hanson in Helena, Montana; James MacPherson in Bismarck, North Dakota, and Sophia Eppolito and Lindsay Whitehurst in Salt Lake City.
+Contributing to this report were Associated Press writers David Pitt in Des Moines, Iowa; John Hanna in Topeka, Kansas; Amy Beth Hanson in Helena, Montana; James MacPherson in Bismarck, North Dakota, Keith Ridler in Boise, Idaho; and Sophia Eppolito and Lindsay Whitehurst in Salt Lake City.